FAQ - Internship in South Africa

 5. Do I need a health insurance while staying in South Africa?

 While staying in South Africa for an internship you definitely need a valid health insurance.
 Just ask us if you need help with finding an insurance company.
-We recommend health insurances by ADAC or STAtravel
+We recommend health insurances by Caremed or STAtravel.

 6. Which vaccinations are recommended for South Africa?

 For South Africa there are no entry requirements regarding vaccinations.
-Although we recommend a refreshment of the common vaccinations.
+However, we recommend a refreshment of the common vaccinations.
 Moreover you should have vaccinations for Hepatitis A and B as well as for Polio.
-If you plan a trip to other African countries, as to Mozambique or to Namibia, you need a vaccination for Yellow Fever as well.
-In several parts of South Africa there is also the risk of Malaria.
+If you plan a trip to other African countries such as to Mozambique or to Namibia, you need a vaccination for Yellow Fever as well.
+Especially in Northern parts of South Africa there is also the risk of Malaria.
 If you want to go there you have to take certain pills.

 Visit your doctor before leaving and ask him for detailed information.